MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 A: Confidence score for tables are only available for general documents.

 Q: Is it possible to see a confidence score of a multipage table?
-A: Yes
+A: Yes.

 Q: Can i see the confidence score of a table with column type text, Number, Date and Checkbox?
-A: Yes, you can see the confidence score of these text data type
+A: Yes, you can see the confidence score of these text data type.

 Q: Is it possible to see a confidence score for rows in a table?
-A: We do not provide this information
+A: We do not provide this information.

 Q: Is it possible to see a confidence score of a table in a Power app?
-A: We do not provide this information
+A: We do not provide a confidence score for an entire table; however we provide confidence scores for individual cells.

 Q: What can I do if I have a low confidence score for a cell, table?
 1. Check that the table is tagged correctly in all the documents.
-2. Provide more sample documents for training where the table is present
+2. Provide more sample documents for training where the table is present.

 Related information